-Monticello Casino & Raceway is owned by Empire Resorts, a publicly traded gaming and entertainment company.
-The track has been harness racing since 1958, and the casino opened its doors in June 2004.
-The facility boasts more than 1,100 slots and has already hosted more than 5.5 million visitors.
-In January 2013, the town of Thompson approved a multiphase development plan that would see Monticello Casino & Raceway move to the famed Concord Resort site in the Catskills.
+Monticello Casino & Raceway The track has been harness racing since 1958, and the casino opened its doors in June 2004.
+The facility boasted more than 1,100 slots and has already hosted more than 5.5 million visitors.
+In September of 2019, Monticello Casino closed and its video gaming machines will be relocated to a site outside of Newburgh, NY in Orange County.

 Managed by Delaware North Companies, Hamburg Gaming at Buffalo Raceway traces its origins as a harness racing track to 1942.
 Located on the Erie County Fairgrounds, it opened in March 2004 and has more than 940 video gaming machines.
 Buffalo Raceway became a harness racing fixture with the start of the 1960s and was considered one of the top ten tracks in America.
 The New York Sires Stakes, a series of statewide two- and three-year races for New York-bred horses, made their debut at the raceway in 1961.
 This stake series remains a part of the current raceway program.

-Jake’s 58 Hotel & Casino in Islandia, New York, on Long Island, is pleased to join the New York Gaming Association.
-Delaware North, which owns the hotel, operates the casino for Suffolk Regional Off-Track Betting.
+Jake’s 58 Hotel & Casino in Islandia, New York, on Long Island, is owned and operated by Suffolk Regional Off-Track Betting Corporation with 1,000 video gaming machines.
 Since it fully opened in May 2017, Jake’s 58 has increased in popularity on Long Island and has begun drawing patrons from New York City and beyond.

 Saratoga Casino Hotel traces its history back to 1941, when the first harness racing program was run.
-In January 2004, Saratoga Casino Hotel became the first of NYGA’s members to open its doors and now boasts more than 1,800 slot and table game machines.
-Recently the company purchased a casino in Colorado.
-It also operates a thoroughbred track in Kentucky.
+In January 2004, Saratoga Casino Hotel became the first of NYGA’s members to open its doors and now boasts more than 1,300 slot and table game machines.
+Recently the company purchased casinos in Colorado and Mississippi.